rescript-association/reanalyze/TERMINATION.md

 The properties checked by the analysis can be abstract, and termination is just one of the applications.
 Another one is liveness.

-Here's an examople of server, which obviously never terminates, yet the analysis checks that it keeps on responding to requests:
+Here's an example of a server, which obviously never terminates, yet the analysis checks that it keeps on responding to requests:

 ```reason
 type state;